Skip to content

 Great teams don’t move fast because they skip structure, but because they build on it.

 Across the tech industry, teams are being asked to move faster with fewer people.
 The word lean has quietly turned into less.
 Systems work is often one of the first things to go.
 On paper, removing structure looks efficient.
-In practice, it usually erodes the foundations that make efficient work possible.
+In practice, it erodes the foundations that make efficient work possible.
 Ironic.

 Artificial intelligence is making this tension sharper.
 As tools begin to design, code, and ship faster than ever, systems help teams remember what fast work forgets.
 Without solid shared foundations and documentation, AI will only accelerate the chaos, producing more but meaning less.